JacquelineHu/JacquelinHu.github.io/hydejack/_posts/2019-11-14-FID-noise-in-SE.md

 <center><font size="2">SE sequence</font></center>

 **Advantages of SE sequence**
-Theoretically, it can eliminate the extra phase dispersion due to magnetic field's inhomogenity, which means, the time constant of transverse relaxation would be T2 instead of T2* in gradient-rephase sequence.
+Theoretically, it can eliminate the extra phase dispersion due to magnetic field's inhomogenity, which means, the time constant of the echo decay would be T2 instead of T2* in gradient-rephase sequence.
 Thus, the signal intensity will be higher during signal acquisition.

 ## Imperfection of the 180° impulse